-Effective soil fumigation with methyl bromide is a cornerstone of a successful IWM plan at many nurseries.
+At many nurseries, effective soil fumigation with methyl bromide has been a cornerstone of a successful IWM plan.
 Several nursery managers contend that soil fumigation is more important when growing hardwoods because, when compared with conifers, fewer effective, registered herbicides exist (Murray 2009).
-It is relatively easy to justify soil fumigation because it typically costs less than 6 percent of the wholesale value of the hardwood crop.
-For this reason, most managers in the South fumigate the soil prior to each hardwood seedling crop.
+It is relatively easy to justify soil fumigation, because it typically costs less than 6 percent of the wholesale value of the hardwood crop.
+For this reason, most managers in the South fumigate the soil before each hardwood seedling crop.
 Although dazomet is used in northern hardwood nurseries (Schroeder and Alspach 1995, Storandt 2002), hardwood managers in the South have traditionally relied on a combination of methyl bromide and chloropicrin to reduce weed, nematode, and fungi populations.

-Figure 8b.2-Weed control is typically easier when hardwoods are sown in the fall or winter because the canopy closes sooner in the spring and the resulting shade reduces growth of various weed species.
-(Photo by David South.)
+Figure 2.
+Weed control is typically easier when hardwoods are sown in the fall or winter, because the canopy closes sooner in the spring and the resulting shade reduces growth of various weed species.
+(Photo by David South, 2010)

 In the future, methyl bromide will continue to be produced by oceans, fires, and certain plants and fungi.
-It is possible, however, that production in the United States will decline due to regulations (Enebak et al. 2013).
+It is possible, however, that production in the United States will decline due to regulations (Enebak et al. 2013) which might drive up production costs.
 If this occurs, some managers will likely switch to alternative fumigants, such as chloropicrin and dazomet, that have relatively low efficacy on weeds.
-Although dazomet can control certain soilborne pests, it is not effective in controlling nutsedge (Carey 1995; Carey and South 1999; Fraedrich and Dwinell 2003).
+Although dazomet can control certain soilborne pests, it is not effective in controlling nutsedge (Carey 1995, Carey and South 1999, Fraedrich and Dwinell 2003).
 If the use of effective soil fumigants declines, nursery managers will need to increase herbicide use to control weeds in fallow fields or cover crops.